9 Things to do in Arusha

 We started our Safari to Arusha from Nairobi Using Mombasa Road, Through Kitengela Town (Kajiado County).
 Ibisil and finally we were at the Namaga Border.
 Having covered 165 Kilometers.

-We were armed with our Yellow Fever Certificates, those who didn’t have received, the Jab on at the Border at only Kes1, 000.
+We were armed with our Yellow Fever Certificates, those who didn’t have received, the Jab on at the Border for only Kes1, 000.

 Passports and those who didn`t have they had applied for temporal Passports at E citizen which cost Kes300/ USD3.